 For more information on Tom Stapleton's progress, please see this article below published in a recent newsletter:

 Catharina from the Russian River Area of Sonoma County shared with us this beautiful aerial chimeric redwood growing on a low branch.
-The mutation drapes down in a mosaic array of green and white.
-Based on the number of growth cycles the mutation exhibits, it appears this mutation formed sometime around 2014.
+The mutation drapes down in a mosaic array of green and yellow.
+Based on the number of growth cycles the mutation exhibits, it appears this albino redwood formed sometime around 2014.

-This not the only albino redwood Catharina has found.
+Amazingly this not the only albino redwood Catharina has found.
 To date she has discovered three more aerial albino redwood sites throughout Western Sonoma County.
-Thanks again Catharina for reporting your lastest finds to Chimera Redwoods!
+Thanks again Catharina for reporting your latest finds to Chimera Redwoods!